 - River’s Edge Restaurant in La Push

-- There aren’t a ton of dining options in Forks, but two decent spots are FYABES Mexican Cuisine, Taqueria Santa Ana or BBG Blakeslee’s Bar & Grille (21+ only)
+- There aren’t a ton of dining options in Forks, but some decent spots are FYABES Mexican Cuisine, Taqueria Santa Ana or BBG Blakeslee’s Bar & Grille (21+ only)

 Olympic Peninsula Road Trip: Day 2